Recoskie/JDasm/docs/Basics.md

 <br />

-We will cover processor instruction sets in another document, for now we will talk about the data types which are the same no matter which platform you design software for.
+We will cover processor instruction sets in another document, for now we will talk about the data types which are the same no matter which platform you design software on.

 <br />

 A byte is still a byte of memory no matter what the system cpu architecture is.
-The lengths of data are also still in word size.
-Thus integers are still the same.
+The lengths of data are also still in "word size".
+Also, integers are still the same.

 <br />